Domain Generalization for Medical Image Analysis: A Review: Future Directions

+Foundation models~\cite{Bommasani2021FoundationModels} refer to hyper-scale models that has been trained on massive and diverse datasets.
+Arguably, this new class of model is a step towards next-level artificial intelligence that has state-of-the-art zero-shot generalizability performances.
+However, development of foundation model for \MIA is challenging as medical datasets are heterogeneous and hard to collect in large scale.
+Despite these challenges, research on medical foundation models is very active and shows great potential~\cite{moor2023foundation}.
+Recently, Segment Anything Model (SAM)~\cite{gao2023desam,wang2024leveraging} has shown promising results for various source-limited DG in segmentation tasks for \MIA.

-\subsection{Benchmark datasets}
+\subsection{Benchmark Datasets}

-Currently, the field of domain generalization for \MIA heavily relies on three benchmark datasets, namely the Camelyon17-WILDS~\cite{bandi2018detection}, M\&Ms challenge dataset~\cite{campello2021multi}, and MIDOG challenge dataset~\cite{aubreville2023mitosis}.
-Otherwise, researchers use their private datasets or create custom datasets by combining publicly available datasets.
+Many DG methods for \MIA rely on custom datasets that mix private and public datasets, treating each dataset as a distinct domain.
+The reproducibility of these custom datasets is extremely low because the processes for data splitting, preprocessing, and annotation vary widely and are hard to duplicate.
 Therefore, there is a need to establish standardized benchmark datasets that reflect the diversity and challenges encountered in real-world medical imaging scenarios.
 These benchmark datasets should cover various imaging modalities, patient populations, and imaging protocols to facilitate the fair and rigorous evaluation of domain generalization methods.
-Additionally, benchmark datasets for different settings of domain generalization, \ie, multi-source, single-source, cross-site, cross-sequence, cross-modality, covariate shift, and concept shift, should be developed to enable comprehensive evaluation and comparison of different techniques.
+Additionally, benchmark datasets for different settings of domain generalization, \ie, multi-source, single-source, cross-site, cross-sequence, cross-modality, covariate shift, and concept shift, should be developed to enable comprehensive evaluation and comparison of different techniques. {\REV Readers are referred to the Supplementary and the interactive website (\url{https://milab.korea.ac.kr/dg-dataset}) for a review of existing DG benchmark datasets and a summary of public datasets.}